Dr. Craig Weinstein, MD, MPH

 Does Dr. Weinstein perform more than one type of joint replacement?

 Yes.
-Dr. Weinstein's Medicare data shows procedures in knee replacement (21 cases), shoulder replacement (14 cases).
+Dr. Weinstein's Medicare data shows procedures in shoulder replacement (17 cases), knee replacement (13 cases).
 Surgeons who perform multiple joint replacement types maintain broad technical skills across different anatomical joints.

 Which hospitals is Dr. Weinstein affiliated with?